 For Darwin’s corn seedlings, if there is a clear separation between the confidence intervals (in other words, little or no cross over between them) then there is likely to be a statistically significant difference between the heights of the cross-pollinated and self-pollinated plants.

 Looking at the histogram and 95% confidence intervals above, do you suspect there is a significant difference between the heights of the cross- and self-pollinated plants?

 What do you think the histogram and confidence intervals would look like if Darwin had performed this experiment with just 5 plants in each group rather than 15?
 Would there have been a significant difference between the seedling heights?

 What do you think would happen to the confidence intervals if Darwin had repeated this experiment with 30 plants in each group?

-Discovering the Story of Your Data
+Using Association and Correlation Analysis to Discover the Story of Your Data

 If you’re a medic, an engineer, a businesswoman or a marketer then here’s where you start to get into difficulty.
 Most people who have to analyse data have little or no training in data analysis or statistics, and round about now is where the panic starts to begin.